techiesodiq/youtube-clone/README.md

-This is a YouTube clone project
+This is a YouTube clone project.
+It is built with React by SOdiq Akanmu